All Episodes

 That was a cover story, meaning that that realization had to be such a shocking bit of news that it warranted a cover story at Time Magazine, that men and women were born different.

-And so now the wizards of the media ruling class in New York, Time magazine, have concluded that the recovery isn't really happening.
+And so now the wizards of the media ruling class in New York, Time Magazine, have concluded that the recovery isn't really happening.

 But of course, it's not Obama's fault.

-This is more than a temporary blip, you say.
+Full steam ahead, this is more than a temporary blip, you say.

 There's a McKinsey study that shows that basically it'll take 60 months for us to get out of this.

-People think, what does that mean get out of it?
+People think, what does that mean, get out of it?

 It'll be back like it was before.